By Russell A. Augustin, AU Capital Management, LLC ……

-The Persians themselves traditionally relied on barter rather than coinage but upon their conquering of the Lydian Kingdom in the mid-sixth century BC, they quickly adopted the innovative concept of coinage.
-The Persians found themselves frequently in conflict with Greek city states and needed to employ Greek mercenaries who expected to be paid with coins, resulting in the demand for the production of a consistent coinage.
+The Persians themselves traditionally relied on barter rather than coinage but upon their conquering of the Lydians in the mid-sixth century BCE, they quickly adopted the innovative concept of coinage.
+The Persians found themselves frequently in conflict with Greek city-states and needed to employ Greek mercenaries who expected to be paid with coins, resulting in the demand for the production of consistent coinage.

-Not wanting to retain the designs of the defeated Lydian King Croesus, the Great King Darius I transitioned the Lydian gold stater into a new denomination, the “daric”, named after him.
-The Greeks would often colloquially call these coins “toxotai”, archers, after their iconic design.
+Not wanting to retain the designs of the defeated Lydian king Croesus, the Great King Darius I transitioned the Lydian gold stater into a new denomination, the daric, named after him.
+The Greeks would often colloquially call these ancient coins toxotai, “archers”, after their iconic Persian design.

 The daric became the first ancient gold coin to enter into widespread, international use and was one of the most recognizable coins of the ancient world, including being the earliest coin mentioned in the Old Testament.